famedjoel/Lucky-Fitness/README.md

 2. **General Workout Start**: Users can click the "Start Workout" button on the "Vault" page to initiate a general workout.
 The app will guide users through a pre-defined sequence of exercises, displaying the timer for each.

 3. **Timer Display**: During both individual and general workout sessions, a timer is prominently displayed, allowing users to track their progress.

+## Selecting the Time of Your Choice Feature

+The "Selecting the Time of Your Choice" feature in Lucky Fitness allows users to customize their workout durations using a flexible time input.
+Users can set the duration for individual exercises or workout sessions, providing a tailored experience based on their preferences.

+### Key Components

+- **Time Input**: Users can input their desired workout duration in the format HH:MM:SS.

+- **Validation**: The app validates user input to ensure it follows the correct time format (HH:MM:SS).

+- **Start Button**: Initiates the timer based on the user's selected time.

+### How it Works

+1. **Time Input**: Users enter the desired workout duration in the input field provided.

+2. **Validation**: The app checks the input for correct time format compliance (HH:MM:SS).

+3. **Start Button**: Clicking the "Start" button initiates the timer for the specified duration.

+### Navigation

+- The bottom navigation bar includes buttons for quick access to other app features such as "History," "Home," and "MyVault."

+## Start, Reset, Stop the Timer Feature

+The "Start, Reset, Stop the Timer" feature in Lucky Fitness enhances the user's control during workouts.
+Users can initiate, reset, and stop the timer as needed, providing a more dynamic and interactive workout experience.

+### Key Components

+- **Start Button**: Begins the timer based on the selected workout duration.

+- **Stop Button**: Halts the ongoing timer, allowing users to pause their workout.

+- **Reset Button**: Clears the timer and resets it to the initial state.

+### How it Works

+1. **Start Button**: Users click the "Start" button to initiate the timer based on the selected workout duration.

+2. **Stop Button**: Clicking the "Stop" button halts the ongoing timer, allowing users to pause their workout.

+3. **Reset Button**: The "Reset" button clears the timer, resetting it to the initial state.

+## Select the Instructions Feature

+The "Select the Instructions" feature in Lucky Fitness allows users to access and view detailed instructions for each exercise stored in their personal vault.
+Users can select an exercise from their vault, and the app will display step-by-step instructions to guide them through the workout.

+### Key Components

+- **MyVault Area**: Users can navigate to the "MyVault" area of the app to access their stored exercises.

+- **Exercise Selection**: Users can select a specific exercise from their vault to view detailed instructions.

+- **Step-by-Step Guidance**: The app provides step-by-step instructions for each selected exercise, aiding users in performing the workout correctly.

+### How it Works

+1. **Navigate to MyVault**: Users go to the "MyVault" area within the app.

+2. **Exercise Selection**: Within the "MyVault," users can see a list of their stored exercises.
+Clicking on a specific exercise will open detailed instructions.

+3. **Step-by-Step Guidance**: The app displays clear and concise step-by-step instructions for the selected exercise, ensuring users perform the workout correctly.

+---

+later i plan to reference the gifs and talk where i got the idea